49ers use defense, Deebo Samuel to beat Rams, 24-9

 San Francisco struck back with big plays that led to two long touchdowns.
 Wilson took advantage of string blocking on a 32-yard burst up the middle on the opening drive for the 49ers that made it 7-3.

 Samuel added the second touchdown and Robbie Gould kicked a 25-yard field goal after a Niners drive stalled at the 1.
-Gould missed a 42-yarder midway through the fourth quarter to keep the Rams in the game until Stafford's interception.
+Gould missed a 42-yarder midway through the fourth quarter to keep the Rams in the game until Stafford's interception on a screen that Hufanga anticipated perfectly.

+"You can smell a rat when it comes to those things," he said.
+"They've been running screens all night.
+I saw a different release than I'm used to.
+Instead of following man, I turned my head and the ball dropped to me."

 BIG HIT